Strong mentor-mentee relationships can have transformative impacts on careers, workplaces, and industries as a whole.

 The local industry benefits are backed up by overseas research, from Cornell University’s School of Industrial and Labour Relations, which found that mentoring programs lifted minority representation at the management level by nine per cent to 24 per cent.
-That’s compared to minus 2 per cent, to 18 per cent with other diversity initiatives.
+That’s compared to minus two per cent, to 18 per cent with other diversity initiatives.

 The same study identified that mentoring programs also dramatically improved promotion and retention rates for minorities and women; 15 per cent to 38 per cent as compared to non-mentored employees.

-Ms De Angelis says TFTC has been able to break down significant barriers that were once facing women in the Defence Industry.
+Ms De Angelis says TFTC has been able to break down significant barriers that were once facing women in the defence industry.

 “One thing we know about mentorship is that it has a profound positive impact on someone's career trajectory.
 What we also know is that it is harder for women to access mentorship.
-In male dominated industries you see that play out, where there’s a sense that it’s not as accessible for women, who can’t necessarily find the right person to connect with.”
+In male-dominated industries you see that play out, where there’s a sense that it’s not as accessible for women, who can’t necessarily find the right person to connect with.”

 Want to know more?

-For additional in sight and to explore what the data means for your hiring activity and your defence industry organisation at large, get in contactwith our consultants today.
+For additional insight and to explore what the data means for your hiring activity and your defence industry organisation at large, get in contact with our consultants today.